ibm-cloud-docs/assistant/deploy-web-link.md

 1. Click the URL link that is displayed to open the test page.

-    A separate web browser tab opens that contains a chat widget implementation of your assistant.
+    A separate web browser tab opens that contains a chat window where you can interact with your assistant.

-    If your service instance was created in the United Kingdom data center before 13 December 2018 or in Sydney before 7 May 2018, then you must edit the preview link URL.
-The URL includes a location code for the data center where the instance is hosted.
-Because instances in London and Sydney were syndicated to Dallas prior to the specified dates, you must replace the `eu-gb` or `au-syd` reference in the URL with `us-south` for the web page to render properly.
-    {: important}

 1. Submit test utterances to see how the assistant responds.

     No responses are returned until after you create a dialog skill and add it to the assistant.

-    The dialog flow for the current session is restarted after 60 minutes of inactivity (5 minutes for Lite and Standard plans).
+    The dialog flow for the current session is restarted after 60 minutes of inactivity (5 minutes for Lite plans).
 This means that if a user stops interacting with the assistant, after 60 (or 5) minutes, any context variable values that were set during the previous conversation are set to null or back to their default values.

 1. After testing, you can close the browser tab to exit the public web page.